Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Numerical results

 \section{Numerical results}

-In this section, we demonstrate the performance of the proposed method through numerical results on a linear regression task with a synthetic dataset.
-Three commonly encountered Byzantine attacks are considered, which are listed below:
+In this section, we demonstrate the performance of the proposed method through numerical results on various tasks.
+We consider a commonly encountered Byzantine attack, namely Sign-flipping attack \cite{shi2022challenges}, which is state-of-the-art and has been used in much recent work such as \cite{zhu2023byzantine,yang2025enhanced}.

-\begin{enumerate} \item \textbf{Sign-flipping attack \cite{shi2022challenges, zhu2023byzantine}.} Each Byzantine device transmits the true message multiplied by a negative coefficient.
-This coefficient is set to \(-2\) in our simulations. \item \textbf{Gaussian attack \cite{shi2022challenges,zhu2023byzantine}.} Each Byzantine device transmits a vector of the same size as the true message, where the elements are randomly drawn from the Gaussian distribution \(\mathcal{N}(0,10000)\). \item \textbf{Sample-duplicating attack \cite{wu2023byzantine,peng2022byzantine}.} Each Byzantine device randomly selects an honest device, duplicates the message of the selected honest device and sends this message to the server. \end{enumerate} For the proposed method, we adopt three RBA rules, namely coordinate-wise median \cite{yin2018byzantine}, trimmed mean \cite{yin2018byzantine}, and Phocas \cite{xie2018phocas}.
 For comparison, the following baseline methods are considered:

-\begin{itemize} \item \textbf{Mean Averaging (MA):} The training data are allocated to the devices non-redundantly, and the server uses the mean aggregation rule to aggregate the local gradients from the honest devices and the disruptive messages from the Byzantine devices. \item \textbf{RBA-DL:} The training data are allocated to the devices non-redundantly.
-The server applies RBA rules to the local gradients from the honest devices and the disruptive messages from the Byzantine devices. \item \textbf{DL in the original SGC scheme (SGC-DL):} The training data are allocated to the devices in a pair-wise balanced manner before training.
+\begin{itemize} \item \textbf{Mean Averaging (MA):} The training data are allocated to the devices non-redundantly, and the server uses the mean aggregation rule to aggregate the local gradients from the honest devices and the disruptive messages from the Byzantine devices. \item \textbf{RBA-DL \cite{luan2024robust,yin2018byzantine,xie2018phocas}:} The training data are allocated to the devices non-redundantly.
+The server applies RBA rules to the local gradients from the honest devices and the disruptive messages from the Byzantine devices. \item \textbf{DL in the original SGC scheme (SGC-DL) \cite{bitar2020stochastic}:} The training data are allocated to the devices in a pair-wise balanced manner before training.
 During training iterations, the honest devices transmit coded gradients to the server, and the server aggregates the coded gradients from the honest devices and the disruptive information from the Byzantine devices using the mean aggregation rule. \item \textbf{Clairvoyant Method:} The training data are allocated to the devices non-redundantly.
 The server knows the identities of the devices in each iteration and only aggregates the local gradients from the honest devices using the mean aggregation rule. \end{itemize}